 Each number corresponds to the numbered written steps below.

 - Remove the sweet potatoes from the oven and once able to handle remove skin and rice them onto a baking sheet or work surface.
 Let the sweet potatoes sit for at least 30 minutes to cool down and to evaporate some of their water.
-Placing a fan over them can speed up the process.
+Placing a fan over them can speed up the process (Photo #2).

 - Place the sweet potatoes into a clean kitchen towel and squeeze out any excess water.
-Spread out the potatoes and sprinkle with 1 teaspoon of kosher salt, 1 ¾ cups flour, and drizzle the egg.
-Mix together, then move to a floured work surface.
+Spread out the potatoes and sprinkle with 1 teaspoon of kosher salt, 1 3/4 cups flour, and drizzle the egg.
+Mix together, then move to a floured work surface (Photo #3).

-- Turn the dough into a loaf and cut off a section (about ⅕ of it).
-Roll the section with the palms of your hands into a long rope about ½-3/4" in size.
+- Turn the dough into a loaf and cut off a section (about 1/5 of it).
+Roll the section with the palms of your hands into a long rope about 1/2-3/4″ in size.
 Note: Rolling with the palms instead of the fingers is recommended.
-Fingers tend to compress the rope.
+Fingers tend to compress the rope (Photo #5).

-- Once rolled out, cut pieces with a thin sharp knife or a bench scraper into 1" sections.
+- Once rolled out, cut pieces with a thin sharp knife or a bench scraper into 1″ sections (Photo #6).

-- Place the sweet potato gnocchi onto a floured parchment paper lined baking sheet.
+- Place the sweet potato gnocchi onto a floured parchment paper-lined baking sheet.
+(You can use semolina flour here to help prevent sticking but all purpose flour is ok as well).
 Make sure none of them touch since they will stick to each other almost immediately.
 Formed gnocchi can be rolled with a paddle tool, fingers, or a fork.
 I prefer to leave them as is.
-The sweet potato gnocchi should be cooked immediately or should be frozen for 2 hours on the baking sheet and then place in freezer bags for long-term storage in the freezer.
+The sweet potato gnocchi should be cooked immediately or should be frozen for 2 hours on the baking sheet and then place in freezer bags for long-term storage in the freezer (Photo #7).

 - Once they float to the top, wait 10 seconds, then scoop them out with a pasta spider or large slotted spoon.
 Drop them right into the brown butter mixture.
-Repeat for the next batch.
+Repeat for the next batch (Photo #9).

 - Turn the heat off the frying pan and drizzle 2 tablespoons of maple syrup all over the sweet potato gnocchi.
 Also, sprinkle a pinch of cinnamon onto them.
 Taste test and make final adjustments to salt and pepper.
-Plate sweet potato gnocchi and grate the Parmigiano Reggiano on top.
+Plate sweet potato gnocchi and grate the Parmigiano Reggiano on top (Photo #10).
 Enjoy!

-- Keep it simple.
+- Gnocchi paddle?
 While you definitely can use a gnocchi paddle or rigagnocchi to create ridges, I prefer sweet potato gnocchi to be smooth.
 It adds to the rustic look and taste of this dish.
-And don't worry.
+And don’t worry.
 The sauce sticks plenty well.
+If you do use the paddle, be sure to flour it well to prevent sticking.

 More recipes for Fall